Ygallo/book-club/README.md

 Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.

 - 404 Page Not Found - Oh no!
-Whatever book you are lookin for doesn't seem to exist.
+Whatever book you are looking for doesn't seem to exist.

 ## Features